jgjin/not-quite-an-expert/content/posts/lol_something_matters.md

 I loaded this story in the back of my mind, ready to deploy it in conversations about misinformation.
 # II: Misinformation
 This example exists as part of a larger movement within the social sciences focused on misinformation.
 "We live in a post-truth world!" some decry.
-In this view, seeds of this post-truth lie in faults of our psychology: bias toward what already fits in our worldview, and penchant to remember the content more than the origin of information.
+In this view, seeds of this post-truth lie in the faults of our psychology: bias toward what already fits in our worldview, and penchant to remember the content more than the origin of information.
 And these foul seeds get fertilized by relatively new technologies: the Internet democratizes wide platforms regardless of credibility, and social networking sites enables ideas to spread faster than ever.

 Studies within this movement evoke our fear of the world as we want it declining.
 They feed us upsetting reasons as to why this person would get elected, or why these people would say these things and get positive attention from others.
 # III: LOL Something Matters